farzadrastegar/setup-hadoop/README.md

 7. Install and start Ambari on a server node.

    7.0.
 (IGNORE if default configuration is desired) Install database on master node.
-We use mysql here.
+We use Mysql here.
 The following link shows how to install mysql in Centos7.

     https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-centos-7

    7.0.1.
-(IGNORE if default configuration is desired) Login to mysql and run the following commands to create necessary usernames and databases for ambari installation.
+(IGNORE if default configuration is desired) Login to Mysql and run the following commands to create necessary usernames and databases for ambari installation.

          $ mysql -u root -p
          mysql> CREATE USER 'ambari'@'<MASTER NODE HOSTNAME or IP HERE>' IDENTIFIED BY '<PASSWORD HERE>';